The Trinitarian Covenant of Redemption

 Jesus, full of the Holy Spirit, returned from the Jordan and was led around by the Spirit in the wilderness.

-And Jesus returned from Galilee in the power of the Spirit, and news about Him spread through all the surrounding district.
+And Jesus returned to Galilee in the power of the Spirit, and news about Him spread through all the surrounding district.

 God anointed Jesus with the Holy Spirit in order to achieve the redemption of man.